JakeTrock/PrivTool001/README.md

 # PrivTool001

-PHIL: if you read this, put OK in the brackets []: your responsibility is loadbal.py
+PHIL: if you read this, put OK in the brackets [ok]: your responsibility is loadbal.py
 Read about it here: https://stem.torproject.org/tutorials/the_little_relay_that_could.html